dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 ## CHANGELOG

+2020.02.28
+  - Specify that a `covariant late final x;` is an allowed instance variable which introduces a setter.

 2020.01.31
   - Specify that mixins must not have uninitialized potentially non-nullable non-late fields, and nor must classes with no generative constructors.